Inspiration

 "Oh yes-Wells said that, didn't he?
 Only in the story it turned out not to be true."

-Although the term ‘genetic modification’ was unfamiliar to Mary Shelley, her work does deal with ‘unnaturalness’, and comparisons with Shelley are pertinent, since both writers are often dismissed by high-brow literary critics.
-Frankenstein is much more than a horror story, if indeed it is horror at all, just as Wyndham’s novels are incorrectly pigeon-holed.
+Although the term ‘genetic modification’ was unfamiliar to Mary Shelley (1797-1851), her work does deal with ‘unnaturalness’, and comparisons with Shelley are pertinent, since both writers are often dismissed by high-brow literary critics.
+Frankenstein: or, the Modern Prometheus is much more than a horror story, if indeed it is horror at all, just as Wyndham’s novels are incorrectly pigeon-holed.
+Another pioneer of Science Fiction, namely Jules Verne (1828-1905), had clearly made his mark on Wyndham.
+The underground world of The Secret People, is not dissimilar that of Verne's creation Journey to the Centre of the Earth

-Some have also compared Wyndham with George Orwell, both men were born in 1903, though there are as many differences between the two men’s bleak futurism, as there are similarities.
-Both had a storytelling style that combined grand ideas, with day-to-day minutae, and the two men also shared an equal distaste for bigoted conservatism and communism.
+Some have also compared Wyndham with George Orwell (1903-1950), both men were born in 1903, though there are as many differences between the two men’s bleak futurism, as there are similarities.
+Wyndham and Orwell (or should that be Harris and Blair) shared a storytelling style that combined grand ideas, with day-to-day minutae, and the two men also shared an equal distaste for bigoted conservatism and communism.
+Co-incidently Wyndham and Orwell both worked for a time as propagandists during the Second World War.

 The Influenced